 Alternatively, you could also check all eight of the adjacent locations of each obstacle while marking the location of an obstacle.
-All it would need to do is check indices that are minus one or plus one to the x or y index values to see if they are within bounds of the two dimensional integer array map and to increment their stored values by one if they are.
-This would significantly reduce the runtime because rather than scanning the whole map to find where the locations are all over again, which in itself would have the $O(m n)$ runtime as mentioned above.
+All it would need to do was check indices that were minus one or plus one to the x or y index values to see if they were within bounds of the two dimensional Locations object array map and to increment their stored hazard level values by one if they were.
+This would significantly reduce the runtime because rather than scanning the whole map to find where the locations were all over again, which in itself would have the $O(m n)$ runtime as mentioned above.
 The new runtime would only be $O(8)$ which can be simplified to $O(1)$, also known as a constant runtime.
-This runtime is ideal because the autonomous irrigation vehicle would spend much less time and resources updating its map that could be used towards other critical computations and processes.
+This runtime was ideal because the autonomous irrigation vehicle would spend much less time and resources updating its map that could be used towards other critical computations and processes.
 The treatment of sensor locations and the movement of midpoint locations would remain the same as mentioned before.
 In Figure 38, we see how the map would behave in a hypothetical situation.